Your Fall Roof Maintenance Checklist

 - Drains & Gutters

-Clean out drains and gutters to ensure proper drainage and prevent ponding water.
+Clean out drains and gutters to ensure proper drainage and prevent pooling water.
 Moss, watermarks, and mold are all signs of clogged drains.

 - Exterior Structural Components